The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

 Increasing the halo mass leads to more complex histories with more clusters involved.
-In \texttt{h277} and \texttt{249} three clusters participate to the UFD formation and \texttt{h170} and \texttt{h273} involve each five of them.
-In these four cases, the impact of cluster mergers is extremely clear as seen from the evolution of the cluster size.
-In extreme cases like for \texttt{cluster0} in \texttt{h249}, $R_{1/2}$ jumps from $20$ up to $300\,\rm{pc}$.
-Overall, these mergers lead to a strong increase of the stellar system with final half-mass radius above $45\,\rm{pc}$ (see Tab.~\ref{tab:ufds2}) with cases like \texttt{h170} up to $100\,\rm{pc}$.
-This corresponds to an increase of a factor $2.5$ to $5$ times of the initial mass-dominant cluster size.
+In \texttt{h277} and \texttt{h249}, three clusters participate in the formation of a UFD, and in \texttt{h170} and \texttt{h273}, five clusters participate in each.
+In these four cases, the impact of cluster mergers is extremely clear, as seen from the evolution of the cluster size.
+In extreme cases, such as \texttt{cluster0} in \texttt{h249}, $R_{1/2}$ jumps from $20$ up to $300\,\rm{pc}$.
+Overall, these mergers lead to a strong expansion of the stellar system, with a final half-mass radius above $45\,\rm{pc}$ (see Table~\ref{tab:ufds2}); the case of \texttt{h170} is up to $100\,\rm{pc}$.
+This corresponds to an increase in the initial mass-dominant cluster size by a factor of between $2.5$ and 5.